abbhicse/AIROS/_posts/2021-08-09-software-installation.md

 - make a desktop launcher for MATLAB in Ubuntu : In your terminal, type  `sudo apt-get install matlab-support`, press `enter`, and follow the instructions
 - While get an error regarding "Could not be written to the disk/drive": For windows , By default, the activation client is located here: `"C:\Program Files\MATLAB\R20XXx\bin\win64\activate_matlab.exe`
 - For Ubuntu: `cd /usr/local/MATLAB/R2018a/bin && sudo -E ./activate_matlab.sh`
+### Matlab Uninstallation
+- If you are running a license manager for MATLAB, shut down the license manager using the lmdown script located in MATLAB's etc directory.
+If this folder does not exist, you are not running the FlexNet license manager.
+For example:

+    [root@localhost ~] `/usr/local/MATLAB/R2010b/etc/lmdown`

+- You should also remove any license manager files in the `/var/tmp` directory.
+These files should begin with `lm_TMW`, e.g.:

+    [root@localhost ~] `sudo rm /var/tmp/lm_TMW*`

+- Remove the entire root MATLAB directory using the rm -rf command, e. g.:

+    [root@localhost ~] `sudo rm -rf /usr/local/MATLAB/R2018a`

+ - Remove any symlinks to MATLAB binaries on the path, e. g.:

+    [root@localhost ~] `sudo rm /usr/local/bin/matlab /usr/local/bin/mcc /usr/local/bin/mex /usr/local/bin/mbuild`

 ### Install matlab to python converter
 The code is written in python, you can access it as follows:
 ```bash